machineghost/Classy-Redux/README.md

     }
     const todoReducer = new TodoBuilder(`todos`, {}).reducer;

+### How do I get it?

+If you are using NPM you can simply use the npm install command to add classy-redux:

+    npm install --save classy-redux

+If you are not using NPM (you really should be) you can download the file `src/index.js` directly.

 ### If there's no `switch`/`case`, how does it know how to handle actions?

 When a `RecourceBuilder.reducer` receives an action it passes it to the *action handler* for that action's type.
 The handler for an action is simply the method of the class with a name matching the (converted to camel case) action type.
 For instance, an action`{type: 'ADD_FOO_BAR'}` would be handled by an `addFooBar` method.